Hannah Darlington

 Hannah Joy Darlington (born 25 January 2002) is an Australian cricketer who made her debut for the national women's team in September 2021.
-A right-arm medium-pace bowler, Darlington is the current captain of the Sydney Thunder in the Women's Big Bash League (WBBL) and vice-captain of the New South Wales Breakers in the Women's National Cricket League (WNCL).
+A right-arm medium-pace bowler, Darlington previously was the captain of the Sydney Thunder in the Women's Big Bash League (WBBL) and vice-captain of the New South Wales Breakers in the Women's National Cricket League (WNCL).
 In 2021, she won the Betty Wilson Young Cricketer of the Year award.

 Early life and education

-Hailing from Erskine Park in Western Sydney, Darlington has indigenous heritage and identifies as a member of the Kamilaroi people.
+Hailing from Erskine Park in Western Sydney, Darlington has Indigenous heritage and identifies as a member of the Kamilaroi people.
 While in primary school, she accidentally hit a teacher in the head with a ball and was given a choice of attending detention or joining the cricket team, prompting her formal introduction to the sport.
 She completed her HSC at Westfields Sports High School.

 Domestic career

 Women's Big Bash League

 At 15 years of age, Darlington signed with the Sydney Thunder ahead of the 2017–18 Women's Big Bash League season.
 In 2018, she was selected as the captain for the Thunder's first female Indigenous XI.

 Darlington earned her WBBL debut in the opening match of the 2019–20 season on the same day of her Year 12 English exam.
 She made her first major impression on the league in her third appearance by taking a difficult match-winning catch on the last ball of a three-run victory against the Melbourne Renegades at Blacktown ISP Oval.
 Primarily contributing to the team through her medium-pace bowling, Darlington claimed 16 wickets during the tournament at an economy rate of 6.82, leading to her winning the WBBL|05 Young Gun Award and being named the Thunder's Player of the Season.

 After overcoming a lower-leg injury early in the 2020–21 season, Darlington affirmed her status as "one of the best death bowlers" in the league—on 8 November at Hurstville Oval, for example, she restricted the Hobart Hurricanes to nine runs off the final over of the match to help secure a one-run victory.
 The "level-headed" teenager then delivered her first Player of the Match performance in a "chaotic" semi-final against the Brisbane Heat, claiming figures of 3/19 and sparking a memorable comeback victory.
 The Thunder would go on to defeat the Melbourne Stars in the final, and Darlington was named in the WBBL|06 Team of the Tournament.